-🙌 Every month we celebrate one of our users and listen how they are steering their cities towards a more sustainable future.
-Today we give the floor to Erica Lemmens from the beautiful city of Hasselt. 🙌
+🙌 Every month we celebrate one of our FutureproofedCities users, a climate action tracker, and listen to how they’re steering their cities towards a more sustainable future.
+Today we give the floor to Erica Lemmens from the beautiful city of Hasselt.

-We would like to introduce you to Erica Lemmens, the sustainability officer from the city of Hasselt since no less than 15 years.
-No wonder that she was one of our key users for the last 3 years, giving us the right feedback so we could improve our FutureproofedCities platform for all our users.
+We would like to introduce you to Erica Lemmens, the sustainability officer from the city of Hasselt for no less than 15 years.
+She has been one of our key FutureproofedCities users for the last 3 years, giving us the right feedback so we could improve our platform for all our users.
 Thanks Erica! 🙏

 She witnessed personally how climate became a more urgent and pressing matter to cities.
-Her job as a sustainability officer evolved from solving environmental issues concerning waste, water and energy to actively realising climate mitigation measures.
+Her job as a sustainability officer evolved from solving environmental issues concerning waste, water, and energy to actively realizing climate mitigation measures.

 And after her working hours?
-Next to doing arts and crafts 🎨 with her three young children, you'll find her cargo biking around town with them to pick up waste with grippers in support of the 'Mooimakers' campaign. ...
-And she just finished renovating her house so it's more energy-efficient. 🚨 Climate superhero alert, right??
+Next to doing arts and crafts 🎨 with her three young children, you'll find her cargo biking around town with them to pick up waste with grippers in support of the 'Mooimakers' campaign.
+And she has just finished renovating her house so it's more energy-efficient. 🚨 Climate superhero alert, right??

-Curious what you can learn from one of our most experienced users?
-Read the article to find out how she's tackling Hasselt's climate challenges! 👇
+Curious what you can learn from one of our most experienced climate action tracker users?
+Read the article to find out how she's tackling Hasselt's climate challenges!

 "We invited many city services to sit together to work on the possibilities of climate mitigation and adaptation.
 There was a lot of interest and even today I still get a lot of positive feedback from my colleagues in other services.
 Curious to find out the final result when the measures are implemented!" 🌱